awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

 1. Install CLI tools

    - [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) - A command line tool for interacting with AWS services.
-   - [eksctl](https://eksctl.io/introduction/#installation) - A command line tool for working with EKS clusters.
+   - [eksctl >= 0.56](https://eksctl.io/introduction/#installation) - A command line tool for working with EKS clusters.
    - [kubectl](https://kubernetes.io/docs/tasks/tools) - A command line tool for working with Kubernetes clusters.
    - [yq](https://mikefarah.gitbook.io/yq) - A command line tool for YAML processing.
 (For Linux environments, use the [wget plain binary installation](https://mikefarah.gitbook.io/yq/#wget))
    - [jq](https://stedolan.github.io/jq/download/) - A command line tool for processing JSON.
    - [kustomize version 3.2.0](https://github.com/kubernetes-sigs/kustomize/releases/tag/v3.2.0) - A command line tool to customize Kubernetes objects through a kustomization file.
      - :warning: Kubeflow 1.3.0 is not compatible with the latest versions of of kustomize 4.x.
 This is due to changes in the order resources are sorted and printed.
 Please see [kubernetes-sigs/kustomize#3794](https://github.com/kubernetes-sigs/kustomize/issues/3794) and [kubeflow/manifests#1797](https://github.com/kubeflow/manifests/issues/1797).
 We know this is not ideal and are working with the upstream kustomize team to add support for the latest versions of kustomize as soon as we can.

 2. Clone the repo and checkout the release branch